25 Awesome Customer Service Tips You Must Employ in 2021

 Straight out the 'Customer Support Rule Book'.
 Whatever the issue, when your company errs, you need to own up to it immediately.

-Offer a sincere apology and mention you're talking actions to ensure this won't happen again.
+Offer a sincere apology and mention you're taking action to ensure this won't happen again.
 If you need some help striking the right tone, you can use ready-made apology email templates.

 From the very start, listen.
 Customers reach out to be heard.
 Let them explain their issue and take it seriously.